huggingface/blog/text-generation-inference-on-inferentia2.md

 )
 ```

 SageMaker will create our endpoint and deploy the model to it.
-This can takes a 10-15 minutes.
+This can take 10-15 minutes.

 ### 5. Run inference and chat with the model